 |TERM 1||TERM 2||TERM 3||TERM 4|

 |Diving||Australian Rules Football||Athletics||Basketball|

 In Years 5 and 6, all students compete in an inter-school sport competition.
 This affords the girls an opportunity to learn the rules and develop key match play knowledge before entering the GSV competitions from Year 7.
 Matches commence at 3pm on Tuesday afternoon.

 Colour, enthusiastic participation and high team spirits are the hallmarks of our House Carnival days.
 Summer and winter house carnivals receive passionate support across all year levels as students endeavor to contribute as many points as possible for their House.
 Swimming/diving, athletics, cross-country and netball events also feature as part of the overall House competition, which is contested to win the House Cup at the conclusion of the school year.

-In Term 2, girls have the opportunity to participate in Netball, Hockey and Cross-Country.
 For general match information, please refer to the Fixtures located on the Sports page on inFintona.

 Rowing is a unique sport that requires individual determination and demands a high level of teamwork.
 A Learn to Row Program is introduced to all Year 8 students during Term 3 as part of the Physical Education curriculum.
 This experience enables interested girls to join the Rowing team.
 In Terms 3 and 4 of Year 8 and Term 1 of Year 9, the squad undertakes training which culminates in competing at the Head of Schoolgirls’ Regatta.
 This event is located on the Barwon River Geelong during March.